LNP TO PROVIDE SWIMMING LESSONS FOR YOUNG QUEENSLANDER

 - LNP to introduce a dedicated $18 million program to provide free swimming lessons for 120,000 bubs and toddlers

-Our Get Swimming Bubs and Toddlers program will provide $150 vouchers to parents who enrol their kids aged 1 to 4 in swimming lessons
+- Our Get Swimming Bubs and Toddlers program will provide $150 vouchers to parents who enroll their kids aged 1 to 4 in swimming lessons

-The LNP understands families are doing it tough because of increased cost of living pressures under Annastacia Palaszczuk
+- The LNP understands families are doing it tough because of an increased cost of living pressures under Annastacia Palaszczuk

 A Tim Nicholls-led LNP Government will introduce a dedicated $18 million program to provide free swimming lessons for up to 120,000 bubs and toddlers.